 Students planning to transfer to a four-year institution are provided with a transfer coordinator to help match students to the correct institution.
 Students will be directed to a transfer representative at local institutions of higher learning.
 Students will receive assistance with transferring credits and developing a program of study for while attending UACCM.

 The University Bookstore, located at the intersection of Highway 9B and University Boulevard, offers textbooks, paper, supplies, clothing, and miscellaneous gift and personal items.
 The University Bookstore accepts checks for purchases; however, it does not cash personal checks.
 American Express, Discover, Mastercard and Visa are accepted for purchases.

 A complete listing of book prices may be viewed at www.efollett.com.
-On-line orders will be confirmed by e-mail and may usually be obtained at the bookstore in two to three days.
 When you have reached the home page, select Arkansas, then UA Community College at Morrilton.
 Pricing for both new and used books is available; however, availability is not guaranteed.
-On-line orders will be confirmed by e-mail and may usually be obtained at the bookstore in two to three days.
+Online orders will be confirmed by e-mail and may usually be obtained at the bookstore in two to three days.

-The bookstore will accept returns and exchanges until the end of the second week of classes during fall and spring semesters and until the end of the first week of classes during summer terms.
+The bookstore will accept returns and exchanges for one week after the first day of class for fall and spring and within 3 days from the first day of class for summer semester.
 The books/supplies must be in “like new” condition and must be accompanied by a cash register receipt.
-Contact the University Bookstore at (501) 977-2127.
+Contact the University Bookstore at 501-977-2127.